 1 | Break Down the Steps

-With any task you need to do, whether studying for an exam or completing a project, break it down into smaller steps.
+Break down any task, whether it’s studying for an exam or completing a project, into smaller steps.
 Doing so will increase expectancy in our procrastination equation, as smaller tasks seem much easier to accomplish than large projects.

-While everyone has a different sweet spot, I find that being hyper-specific with timelines is very helpful to me.
-For example, if I need to study for an exam next week and I have several lectures and practice problems to go through, I will take a few minutes to think about which lectures I should complete on each day as well as how many practice problems.
-I then put everything into Things3; this is my to-do app of choice, but you can use any tool that you prefer.
-Take a look at an example of a highly structured daily and weekly timeline I created on Excel in my Step 1 Study Schedule video.
+While everyone has a different sweet spot, I find being hyper-specific with timelines very helpful.
+For example, if I need to study for an exam next week and I have several lectures and practice problems to go through, I will take a few minutes to think about which lectures and practice problems I should complete each day.
+I then put everything into Things3 (my to-do app of choice at the time).
+You can view an example of a highly-structured daily and weekly timeline I created on Excel in my Step 1 Study Schedule video.

-The hardest component of getting work done is simply starting.
-One of my favorite study hacks to address this is the Pomodoro Technique, a structured method of timed studying.
+The hardest part of getting work done is starting.
+One of my favorite study hacks to remedy this is the Pomodoro Technique, a structured method of timed studying.
 In short, you work in 25 minute blocks, each separated by a 5 minute break.
-During each block, you focus on just one task.
+During each block, you focus on a single task.

-This technique was revolutionary for my study habits.
+This technique revolutionized my study habits.
 You may be thinking, how does that strategy help you get started on work?
 Going back to our equation, this method increases expectancy.

-If I sat down to study and told myself I need to study for 5 hours, I would be prone to getting distracted quite quickly.
-If I instead tell myself I only need to study 25 minutes, the task becomes far less daunting.
-It becomes much easier to not only get started, but also to stay focused for the duration of the work period.
+When I sit down to study and tell myself I need to study for five hours, I get distracted quite quickly.
+When I instead tell myself I only need to study for 25 minutes, the task becomes far less daunting.
+It becomes much easier to not only get started but also to stay focused for the duration of the work period.

 3 | Set the Bar Low

 This is yet another trick to increase the expectancy in our equation.
-Set the goal to something less than what you are actually capable of.
+Make the goal less than what you are actually capable of.

 Do you ever feel like your work is boring?
-You don’t know what you want or you have unclear priorities?
+Do you struggle to understand what you want, or do you have unclear priorities?
 What if you don’t actually support the immediate outcomes of the task?
 These examples all point to low value.

 Going back to our equation, increasing value will help us overcome procrastination.
 So how do we increase value?

 One method is to give yourself a reward for completing a task.
-For example, you can reward yourself with a healthy and tasty meal or hanging out with friends after and only after you finish your chemistry homework.
-If you need help with self-discipline like this, check out our self-discipline video for high-yield tips.
+For example, you can reward yourself with a healthy and tasty meal or hanging out with friends after—and only after—you finish your chemistry homework.
+If you need help with self-discipline, check out our self-discipline article for high-yield tips.

 To improve the experience of studying, consider mixing up your study environments or listening to great study music.
-If you want a taste of my own personal study music, check out the Insider Email Newsletter where I share one of my favorite study songs each week.
+If you want a taste of my own personal study music, check out the Med School Insiders newsletter, where I share one of my favorite study songs each week.

 5 | Use Parkinson’s Law to Your Advantage

-We can all agree that one of the biggest killers to our productivity are distractions.
-Avoiding distractions through sheer willpower is unlikely to be fruitful in the long term.
+We can all agree that distractions are one of the biggest productivity killers.
+Avoiding distractions through sheer willpower is unlikely to be fruitful in the long-term.
 Rather, approach it prophylactically by crafting a work environment that minimizes distractions.
 In doing so, you decrease impulsivity from the motivation equation.

-The issue with advice in general is that one suggestion can work wonders for one person, but not for another.
-Of the previous six tips, I am doubtful that any of them will not work for you, but I am confident that some will work better than others.
+The issue with advice, in general, is that one suggestion can work wonders for one person but not for another.
+Of the previous six tips, I am doubtful that any of them will fail you, but I am confident that some will work better than others.

-I’d love to hear from you what other tools, tricks, or hacks you use to overcome procrastination.
+I’d love to hear from you on what other tools, tricks, or hacks you use to overcome procrastination.
 Have you found loss aversion useful for you?
 How about accountability groups?
-Share with the rest of us what has worked for you in the comments below.
-Let’s make it a team effort and help each other out!

-If ever you need personal guidance and coaching on efficient study methods or one-on-one help with material, our team at Med School Insiders is excited to work with you and help you maximize your potential!
+If you need that extra push, Med School Insiders has you covered with guidance and coaching on efficient study methods or one-on-one help with material.
+Our team of doctors and top performers will work with you to maximize your potential!